arthrp/OpenPinger/README.md

 Minimalistic app to track the status of endpoints.

 It's completely asynchronous, polling the endpoints at the specified intervals.

+It's designed for private use, so there's no authentication/user management of any kind.